 In 1180 the Porphyrogenita - daughter of Manuel I - Maria Komnene and her husband, the Caesar Renier of Montferrat, revolted against Manuel's second wife, Maria of Antioch, who became regent after his death, The Porphyrogenita Maria may have considered herself the rightful heir, as the elder child of Manuel; she was almost as old as her stepmother Maria.
 Maria and Renier gained the support of the Patriarch Theodosius I and used Hagia Sophia as a base of military operations.
 Alexios, Manuel's son by Maria and the recognized heir, had the patriarch arrested, leading to open warfare on the streets of Constantinople.
 Buildings around Hagia Sophia were demolished to allow for the movement of troops and fires threatened the church with destruction.
 Troops were climbing all over the ancient monuments in the city center and raining down missiles on their opponents below in the Augusteon.
 It was a touch and go situation.
 It didn't help that Maria's troops included many foreigners who were indifferent to the history and sanctity of Hagia Sophia.
 In this case there was a peaceful resolution to the conflict and troops were withdrawn.

 The city was then taken by assault and surrendered.
-The crusaders then drove hundreds of thousands of terrified people through the streets, strip searching them for valuables.
+The French crusaders then drove hundreds of thousands of terrified people through the streets, strip searching them for valuables.
 They wanted everything left behind in peoples homes and in the churches so they could loot the city at leisure and maximize their treasure.
 Most of the people were expelled from the city, driven into the countryside with nothing, some even without clothes.
 Besides treasure the bishops, priests and monks of the crusade conducted their own sack of the city looking for relics and other holy things.
 Some were too ashamed to do it themselves and hired soldiers to terrorize priests, monks and nuns into turning over their relics.
-This took place on Palm Sunday, it was hell on earth for the Christians of Constantinople at the hands of the Catholic Crusaders.
+This took place on Palm Sunday, it was hell on earth for the Christians of Constantinople at the hands of the French Catholic Crusaders.

 In 1261 Byzantine troops foraging near the city walls found the city unguarded and recaptured it almost by accident.
 There was a tremendous uproar in the city as they moved to reoccupy it.
 Thus, the last Latin emperor was awakened in his bed at Blachernae palace and told Greek troops were in the city and on the way to capture him.
 In a panic, he fled the palace leaving his bed unmade and the crown behind.
 He escaped on a Italian ship.
 Panic spread - the Italian merchants and catholic clergy in the city gathered up what they could carry, forced their way onto other Venetian boats in the harbor and evacuated the city.
 They left behind anyone who could not afford the bribes demanded by ship captains to buy an escape.
 Byzantine mobs stormed the Venetian quarter, burning their homes and businesses in revenge for 1204.
 Many people suffered for those sins of 1204 including people who had collaborated with the Latins and families of mixed marriages.